OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterArbitraryCurve.rst

     .. cpp:function:: OcaStatus GetTFMinLength(OcaUint16 &Min)

-        Returns the minimum number of required points in the specified transfer function.
+        Gets the value and limits of the TFMinLength property.

         This method has id ``4.5``.